-In some ways the section Above the City aka The Spire (again two different titles, depending on the version of Ptolus you obtained) suffers the same issue.
-Quite a bit of information, but not all of it is 'hard'.
-Map wise close to nithing, but there's still enough to do.
+In some ways the section Above the City aka The Spire (again two different titles, depending on the version of Ptolus you obtained) suffer the same issue.
+There's quite a bit of information, but not all of it is 'hard'.
+Map wise close to nothing, but there's still enough to do.
 When you think about it, the Spire is the most defining feature of the city of Ptolus.
 You could build complete campaigns around flying monsters, airborne steeds, bases by third parties created high above the city, conflicts with the 'other' inhabitants of the Spire, and so forth.
-Still, if there's one chapter that deserves a lot more it's this one.
+If there's one chapter that deserves a lot more it's this one.

-The old titles of the remaining chapters were somewhat confusing. the new titles Living in Ptolus and Running a Ptolus Campaign are much better describing the contents than the old ones.
+The old titles of the remaining chapters were somewhat confusing.
+The new titles Living in Ptolus and Running a Ptolus Campaign are much better describing the contents.